Douwe Dabbert: Publication history

 Between 1975 and 2001 the series was published without interruption.
 They were pre-published in small episodes in the Dutch magazine Donald Duck.
 All longer stories have been published in 23 comic book albums afterwards.
 Some shorter stories exist too, but haven't been published in the regular series yet.
 Piet Wijn drew all the stories personally, except for the final one, which was partially done by Dick Matena, due to Wijn's health problems at the time, which would lead to his death in 2010.

 The first English-language edition of Douwe Dabbert was published in 2021 by Creston Books.
 "Douwe Dabbert" is changed to "Dusty Dabbert" in the American version.
 Currently, "The Secret Animal Kingdom" is the only title available in English.

-Douwe Dabbert's adventures were translated into: Danish (Gammelpot - 23 albums), Indonesian (Pak Janggut - 23 albums), English (Dusty Dabbert - 1 album), Spanish (Bermudillo - 8 albums), Portuguese (Danny Doodle - 3 albums), Polish (Daniel Dudek - 1 album), Swedish (Teobald- 3 albums), Luxembourgish (Nicky Bommel - 1 album), German (Timpe Tampert - 3 albums), Frisian language (Douwe Dabbert - 1 album), and English (Dusty Dabbert - 2 albums).

-Meanwhile, in recent years several Dutch, Danish and Spanish publishers have published new comic books of Douwe Dabbert, Gammelpot and Bermudillo, respectively.